cassiorsfreitas/blog/_posts/blog-nextjs-spotify-sounds-good.md

 }
 ```

-This returns all the song details if the user is playing the song.
-Otherwise, isPlaying will return false.
-You can handle both the conditions now.
-If the user is playing the song, then simply show the song otherwise display “Not Playing”.
+This function retrieves all the song details if the user is actively playing a track.
+Otherwise, the function will return false for isPlaying.
+You can handle both conditions accordingly.
+If the user is playing a song, display the song details; otherwise, show "Not Playing".

 ```json
 {